micmejia/bible-dump/NKJV/Numbers/Num 3.md

 All who were numbered of the Levites, whom Moses and Aaron numbered at the commandment of the Lord, by their families, all the males from a month old and above, _were_ twenty-two thousand. ## Levites Dedicated Instead of the Firstborn

 ###### 40
-Then the Lord said to Moses: "Number[^g] all the firstborn males of the children of Israel from a month old and above, and take the number of their names.
+Then the Lord said to Moses: "Number all the firstborn males of the children of Israel from a month old and above, and take the number of their names.

 ###### 41
 And you shall take the Levites for Me--I _am_ the Lord--instead of all the firstborn among the children of Israel, and the livestock of the Levites instead of all the firstborn among the livestock of the children of Israel."